Afterschool Alliance: History

-The Afterschool Alliance was established in 2000 by the Charles Stewart Mott Foundation, the U.S. Department of Education, J.C.
-Penney Company, Inc., the Open Society Institute/The After-School Corporation, the Entertainment Industry Foundation and the Creative Artists Agency Foundation.
+The Afterschool Alliance was established in 2000 by the Charles Stewart Mott Foundation, the United States Department of Education, JCPenney, the Open Society Institute/The After-School Corporation, the Entertainment Industry Foundation and the Creative Artists Agency Foundation.

 The Afterschool Alliance grew from public awareness efforts undertaken by the Mott Foundation through a public-private partnership with the U.S. Department of Education to expand afterschool programs through the 21st Century Community Learning Centers initiative.
 The federal government provided grants to local communities for afterschool programs, while the Mott Foundation funded training, evaluation and public awareness activities.
 The Foundation and the Department's efforts caught the attention of several outside entities with a shared interest in achieving afterschool for all.
 These groups came together in September 1999 to create the Afterschool Alliance, which was formally incorporated as a nonprofit in 2000.

 Today, the Alliance works with a broad range of organizations and supporters, including policymakers and policymaker associations, advocacy groups, afterschool coalitions and providers at every level, business and philanthropic leaders, technical assistance organizations and leaders representing a variety of interests, each with a stake in afterschool.

 Programs

 Afterschool for All Challenge

-The Afterschool for All Challenge is a conference held in Washington, D.C. for youth, staff, and other individuals involved in afterschool programs.
-The event brings together hundreds of afterschool supporters (staff, parents, youth, agency and community leaders) in Washington, D.C. for networking, training, meetings with Congressional offices and a special recognition of state and Congressional afterschool leaders.
+The Afterschool for All Challenge is a conference held in Washington, D.C., for youth, staff, and other individuals involved in afterschool programs.
+The event brings together hundreds of afterschool supporters (staff, parents, youth, agency and community leaders) for networking, training, meetings with Congressional offices and a special recognition of state and Congressional afterschool leaders.
 Previous Congressional Champions honored at the event have included: Representatives Nita Lowey (D-NY), Patrick Kennedy (D-RI), Phil Hare (D-IL) and Bobby Scott (D-VA), and Senators Barbara Boxer (D-CA), Dick Durbin (D-IL), Thad Cochran (R-MS), Christopher Dodd (D-CT), John Ensign (R-NV), Johnny Isakson (R-GA), Ben Nelson (D-NE), Jack Reed (D-RI) and Arlen Specter (D-PA).
 In 2009, U.S. Secretary of Education Arne Duncan spoke about the role of community organizations and afterschool in supporting students.
 Maggie Daley, Chair of After School Matters, was honored for her efforts to provide quality afterschool opportunities for older youth, and Members of Congress and state leaders from California, Georgia, Illinois, Kentucky, Maryland, Michigan, New York and Ohio were recognized.